hackersatcambridge/hac-website/CONTRIBUTING.md

 If the pull request should resolve any issues, please list them in a comment!

+Furthermore, if you are making any frontend changes, please include some screenshots of them!

 # Commits

 The subject line should be in the imperative and be less than 50 characters